danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 <figure>
   <img src="./img/logs-timeout.png" alt="CloudWatch logs of the Lambda function that's timing out.">
-  <figcaption>The Lambda function stops executing after about 6 seconds.</figcaption>
+  <figcaption>The Lambda function stops executing after ± 6 seconds.</figcaption>
 </figure>

-The logs tell us that FFmpeg is executing (hooray!), but that it doesn't complete (booo!).
-In the middle of the transcoding process the logs just say "END", and on the final line we see that the Lambda had a duration of `6006.17 ms`.
+The logs tell us that FFmpeg is executing (hooray!) but that it doesn't complete (booo!).
+In the middle of the transcoding process the logs just say "END", and on the last line we see that the Lambda had a duration of `6006.17 ms`.

 What's happening?
-The Lambda function takes "too long" to finish executing--by default Lambda has a timeout of 6 seconds (at the time of this writing it can be set to a maximum of <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>).
+The Lambda function takes "too long" to finish executing--by default Lambda has a timeout of 6 seconds (at the time of this writing it can be set to a maximum of <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>).<br/>
 In other words, because of the default timeout, after 6 seconds the Lambda function is still not done transcoding, and AWS _terminates_ it.

-Therefore we must optimize the Lambda function!
+How do we solve this?
+By optimizing the Lambda function!

 ### 6. Optimize the Lambda function